 Every child of the recommended age (12 months and up) should wear a safety helmet.
 It’s usually the law in many places, although why would any parent or grandparent not want to protect their little one’s head?!

 Plus, wearing a helmet now will make it a lifelong habit (even when they’re of the age when it’s no longer legally required).
 You can be a good role model and wear your own helmet, no matter what your age.

 |Schwinn 3D Character Features, Infant-Toddler||1 year- 3 years||$21|

 Here’s the Schwinn 3D Characters helmet (many other characters to choose from):

 What’s the Best E-Bike for Carrying a Child?

 As mentioned above, there are already many models of cargo e-bikes that are made for carrying kids.
 They usually have sturdy rear racks ready to attach a bike seat.
 And many manufacturers will have recommendations as to the type of seat for the e-bike you’re purchasing.

-The best cargo e-bike I’ve found that will easily allow a seat to be added as well as carry your older child on the back is the Pedego Stretch Electric Cargo Bike.
+The best cargo e-bike I’ve found that will easily allow a seat to be added as well as carry your older child on the back is the Rad Power Bikes RadWagon.

 Get this… you can carry two (2) kids in child seats on the back!
-For mothers of multiples like myself, this is a game-changer!
+For parents of 2 small children (or fathers/mothers of multiples like myself), this is a game-changer!
 Not to mention that you can load a bunch of other stuff on the bike as well, front, back, and sides.
 You’ve got to take a look to believe it.

 Children love riding on bikes, even if they’re not yet able to do the pedaling.
 And thanks to strong e-bikes that are able to add a child seat, tiny tots can participate in the family ride.